poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/software_i_use.markdown

 - There was some forced VSync kind of problem.
 All video games that I wanted to play that are input sensitive were unplayable on Sway.
-  Even though VSync was turned off in the game settings I had huge input lag in osu! and Counter Strike that wasn't present in Xorg.
+  Even though VSync was turned off in the game settings I had huge input lag in osu! and Counter Strike that wasn't present in X11.
 - Pixelated/blurry (at this point I dont remember to be honest, maybe both depending on the scale) scaling of things that weren't made for Wayland.
 I have a 3K display in my laptop so scaling is